 Effective financial goals have certain distinct characteristics that make them stand out.
 These characteristics can be represented with the acronym ‘SMART’.
 Each letter in the acronym represents one characteristic of a financial goal– Specific, Measurable, Attainable, Relevant, and Time-bound.

 Here’s a quick look at what these characteristics entail.

 In order to be a proper financial goal, it must first be specific.
-For instance, wanting to save up ₹20,000 by the end of 6 months from today is a good example of a specific financial goal.
+For instance, wanting to save up ₹50,000 by the end of 6 months from today is a good example of a specific financial goal.

 Financial goals must be quantifiable in nature.
 Whether it is to save up a particular amount of money or repay a debt obligation that you have, financial goals should always be measurable.

 Another major characteristic of a good financial goal is attainability.
-A financial goal that is realistic and attainable can not only motivate you in a much better manner, but can also save you from disappointment.
+A financial goal that is realistic and attainable can not only motivate you in a better manner, but also save you from disappointment.

 Many individuals tend to think that setting a financial goal is a tedious exercise.
 However, that’s simply not true.
 In fact, all that you need to do is follow the tips outlined below.